mayankgul/CS-327-Compilers/lec6ex1/ReadMe.md

 rule used: S -> MS
 rule used: OS -> if E then S
 rule used: S -> OS
+rule used: Start -> S
+The final output is 1008
 ```
 ## Command-line (test case #2)
 ```